carlabates/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The code below depends on the dplyr package to create a dataset capturing the total number of steps taken per day over the two month period.
-The histogram then cuts the data to display how manys days the stotal steps taken falls into the range of total steps.
+The code below depends on the dplyr package to create a data set capturing the total number of steps taken per day over the two month period.
+The histogram then cuts the data to display how many days the total steps taken falls into the range of total steps.
 For 5 days, the individual ranged under 5000 steps, while the individual had almost 30 days of between 10 and 15 thousand steps.

 Cleansteps is the data frame without missing values.